Inspection and repair of the BMW motorcycle final drive (rear end)

 3. Along the threads of the seal holder.
 Goop them up.

-When these bikes were new, they often transferred oil from the swing arm to the final drive badly.
+When these new bikes were new, they often badly transferred oil from the swing arm to the final drive.
 We could fix one without replacing any parts.
 The parts weren’t bad, but the assembly of the parts by BMW was less than perfect.
 Isn’t that diplomatic of me?

 Installing the BMW motorcycle final drive